makit/makit-serverless-security-examples/cognito-email-update/README.md

 But do it again with a different capitalisation, such as GARY@fakeemail.com and Cognito will allow it, but send an email for verification.
 If the user logs out and back in now then the database lookup will occur for gary@fakeemail.com and pull back his personal data.

+This exact issue happened to [flickr](https://www.flickr.com/), and its worth having a read at the report: [https://hackerone.com/reports/1342088](https://hackerone.com/reports/1342088).

 ## Protection
 * If using the email address as a lookup then ensure its verified first (email_verified).
 Ideally block login, only allow them to progress once verified.
 * Use the "Keep original attribute value active when an update is pending" option.
 In CDK this is: `keepOriginal: { email: true }